joostdecock/site/_includes/measurements/naturalwaist.md

-{% include figure.html url="/img/potw/potw.jpg" %}
+{% include measurementTabs.html measurement="naturalwaist" %}

 The **natural waist** measurement is the circumference of your waist below your ribcage.